 CERCLA, which is also known as the "Superfund" law, established a program in the United States allowing federal authorities to provide for the investigation and cleanup of facilities where, or from which, a release of any hazardous substance into the environment has occurred or is threatened.
 CERCLA defines "hazardous substances" broadly.
 One of the primary ways that CERCLA addresses a release or threatened release of hazardous substances is by imposing strict, joint and several liability for cleanup on its broad categories of responsible parties.
 This means that responsible parties can bear liability without fault and that each responsible party potentially could bear liability for the entirety of cleanup costs, notwithstanding its individual contribution.
 Generally, responsible parties are current owners and/or operators of the contaminated site; former owners and operators of the site at the time when the hazardous substances were disposed; any person who arranged for treatment or disposal of the hazardous substances; and transporters who selected the disposal site.
 In addition to CERCLA's liability framework, the EPA may issue orders directing responsible parties to respond to releases of hazardous substances.
-Further, the EPA and private parties, who have response liability to the EPA or who have incurred response costs, can bring suit against other responsible parties to seek to recover certain costs incurred in their response efforts.
+Further, the EPA and private parties who have response liability to the EPA or who have incurred response costs, can bring suit against other responsible parties to seek to recover certain costs incurred in their response efforts.
 CERCLA also imposes liability for the cost of evaluating and remedying damage to natural resources.
 Various states have enacted laws analogous to and independent of CERCLA that also impose liability, which is typically strict and joint and several, for investigation, cleanup and other damages associated with the release of hazardous or other regulated substances.
 We may handle hazardous substances within the meaning of CERCLA, or hazardous and other substances regulated under similar state statutes, in the course of our ordinary operations.
 As a result, we may be jointly and severally liable under CERCLA or similar states statutes for all or part of the costs required to cleanup sites if and where these hazardous substances have been released into the environment.
 CERCLA and these analogous state laws and regulations may also expose us to liability for acts or conditions that were in compliance with applicable laws at a prior time.
 Under certain circumstances, our sales of residual crude oil collected as part of the saltwater injection process could result in liability to us if the residual crude contains hazardous substances or is covered by one of the state statutes and the entity to which the oil was transferred fails to manage and, as necessary, dispose of it or components thereof in accordance with applicable laws.
 Additionally, the EPA is considering the possible inclusion of certain additional contaminants to CERCLA's list of hazardous substances.
 Among these substances are per- and polyfluoroalkyl substances, PFAS, and bisphenol A, or BPA.
+Regarding PFAS, EPA issued a proposal on August 26, 2022 to designate two of the most widely used PFAS-Perfluorooctanoic Acid, or PFOA, and Perfluorooctanesulfonic Acid, or PFOS,-as CERCLA hazardous substances.
 The inclusion of these substances in CERCLA's definition of hazardous substances may alter or increase cleanup liabilities associated with ongoing cleanup activities, or potentially give rise to additional liability, including for acts or conditions that were in compliance with applicable laws when they occurred.